Fourth Maratha invasion of Bengal: Alivardi's Attempt to recover Odisha

 Mir Habib, fearing attack from Alivardi, sought Raghuji's aid and offered 11 lakh rupees.
 Tempted, Raghuji planned to dispatch an army to Bengal under his son Janoji, led by Karande, Vagi, Gaekwad, and other Maratha chiefs.
 Troops mobilized in November 1746, but financial woes halted the expedition.

 In November 1746, Alivardi Khan, unable to further postpone the reconquest of Orissa, appointed Mir Jafar Khan as bakhshi (paymaster) of the Bengal army and deputy governor of Orissa.
 Mir Jafar was additionally granted the faujdari of Midnapore and Hijli.
 He designated his cousin Mir Ismail (son of his maternal uncle) as acting bakhshi, appointed Subhan Singh as his deputy faujdar at Hijli, and departed Murshidabad with approximately 7,000–8,000 cavalry and 12,000 infantry to expel the Marathas.
 In early December, upon reaching Midnapore, Mir Jafar prompted a combined Maratha–Afghan force to withdraw toward Balasore.
 Advancing further, he defeated Sayyid Nur, lieutenant of Mir Habib, near Midnapore around 12 December 1746.

 In January 1747, Mir Habib had encamped approximately two miles from Balasore with 8,000 cavalry and 20,000 infantry.
 Mir Habib was constructing batteries along the Barabaland River and mounting cannon on vessels, intending to resist the Nawab's forces.

 Aftermath

 Mir Habib was soon joined by a Maratha force under Janoji Bhonsle, the son of Raghuji Bhonsle which had marched from Nagpur via Cuttack.
 Upon learning of this convergence of hostile forces, Mir Jafar hastily withdrew to Burdwan, abandoning the Midnapore district.
+In January 1747, Mir Habib encamped near Balasore and soon was reinforced by Raghuji's son Janoji.
+This sparked considerable apprehension in Mir Jafar.
+Despite commanding a force of 20,000 men, he hastily withdrew from Midnapore to Burdwan.
+Alivardi Khan sharply reprimanded Mir Jafar Khan for this ignominious retreat and dispatched a substantial reinforcement to Burdwan under Ataullah Khan and Fakhrullah Beg Khan.
+The combined forces engaged in an inconclusive battle with Janoji and Mir Habib.
 Shortly thereafter, a plot involving Mir Jafar and Ataullah Khan, the faujdar of Rajmahal, to assassinate their patron and kinsman Alivardi Khan was uncovered; both conspirators were promptly dismissed from their positions.
 Alivardi himself led campaign against Marathas.
 In March he defeated Janoji near Burdwan.

-In the year 1747, Orissa upto Midnapore still remained under Maratha control.
+Throughout the entire 1747 A.D, Orissa upto Midnapore still remained under Maratha control.